-- satisfactory student performance of course outcomes. - a satisfactory case seminar. - satisfactory professional reflective journals analyzing the process of developing partnerships with clients in community practice. - satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.
+- Satisfactory student performance of course outcomes. - A satisfactory group community home health case seminar presentation. - Satisfactory individual reflective assignment analyzing the process of developing partnerships with clients in community practice. - Satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.